 I am in a unique position.
-I am a future homeschooler currently pursuing Montessori certification but also a parent with an almost 4-year-old child in Montessori.
-Maybe a director’s worst nightmare but I like to think I am a positive person in her life.
-I know, understand and embrace Montessori with all my heart in every aspect of our day.
+I am a future homeschooler pursuing Montessori certification and a parent with an almost 4-year-old child in Montessori.
+It may be a director’s worst nightmare, but I think I am a positive person in her life.
+I know, understand, and embrace Montessori with all my heart in every aspect of our day.

 Below are five simple ways to give parents what they want from Montessori educators.

-At that same time, I respect her classroom environment and am eager (maybe too eager) to learn about her approach with the children.
-In any event, I thought it might be helpful to some of you Montessorian’s to give you a list from my perspective on What Parents Want.
+At that same time, I respect her classroom environment and am eager (maybe too eager) to learn about her approach to the children.
+In any event, I thought it might be helpful to some of you Montessorians to give you a list from my perspective on What Parents Want.

-- Communication – Generally from the Director and from all teachers involved with a child (assistants, interns and directors of classrooms).
+- Communication – Generally from the Director and all teachers involved with a child (assistants, interns, and directors of classrooms).

-- Insight into their child’s day – I know directors have loads to do all day long but if I could see an image or two once a week, I would be happy, so very happy.
+- Insight into their child’s day – I know directors have loads to do all day long, but if I could see an image or two once a week, I would be very happy.
 Kids don’t often convey what they did at school.
-Pictures say 1000 words, right?
+Pictures say 1000 words.